Sarthacker/resume_generator/README.md

 - **User-Friendly Interface**: The `Streamlit` framework provided an intuitive and simple interface for users to interact with the application, upload their PDF, and download the HTML resume.
 - **Customizability**: By using a dynamic prompt for the AI, the resume generation process can be easily modified to accommodate different styles or formats in the future.
 - **Secure**: The API key handling is secure, as users are prompted to enter their key, which is never exposed publicly or stored.

-This approach allowed me to solve the problem within the given 24-hour timeframe while ensuring a functional and easy-to-use application.